DAP: A Discrete-token Autoregressive Planner for Autonomous Driving: Methodology

 \subsection{Model Structure}

-We adopt a planning model that maps a high-level command, recent camera–LiDAR observations, and the ego history to a sequence of future BEV-semantic and trajectory tokens.
-A perception module fuses the multimodal streams into BEV features and discretizes them as environment tokens.
-A decoder-only, autoregressive Transformer with sparse MoE then conditions on the command, the environment tokens, and past trajectory tokens to jointly decode future BEV and trajectory tokens across the prediction horizon (Fig.~\ref{fig:model}).
-The sparse MoE design expands the planner’s capacity and allows different experts to specialize on diverse traffic patterns and scene configurations, improving robustness across scenarios without incurring prohibitive inference cost.
-This formulation provides a fully discrete, time-aligned interface in which scene dynamics and ego motion are learned within a single sequence, supporting dense supervision and clean scaling.
+We adopt a planning model that conditions on a high-level command, multi-view camera observations, and ego history to predict future BEV-semantic and trajectory tokens.
+A perception module aggregates the image streams into BEV features, which are discretized into environment tokens via a VQ-VAE.
+A decoder-only autoregressive Transformer with sparse MoE then jointly decodes future BEV and trajectory tokens over the planning horizon, conditioned on the command, environment tokens, and past trajectory tokens (Fig.~\ref{fig:model}).
+The sparse MoE architecture increases effective capacity while enabling expert specialization over diverse traffic patterns and scene configurations, improving robustness without prohibitive inference overhead.
+Overall, this fully discrete, time-aligned representation couples scene evolution and ego motion within a single sequence, supporting dense supervision and favorable scaling.